 Query 1: Is there a case for offering incentives for people to keep participating once they join in exercise?
 Perhaps a donation by the facilitator to a particular relevant charity or one identified by the participants themselves?

 Query 2: With some exercises is there an argument for allowing open-ended participation in some form?
 For example, in the first iteration allowing the first 10 participants who sign up to make a contribution at that point.
 Then in the second iteration to allow the next 10 people to make a contribution, building on the results of the first iteration.
 Then in the third iteration to allow the next 10 people to do the same in turn, et cetera, et cetera.
+Or variations on this theme, such as automatically replacing any dropouts with new participants from a waiting list.

 3. Describing the starting point of the process

 The starting point of a ParEvo process is the development of a seed paragraph of text, which becomes the basis of all storylines which are developed by participants thereafter.
 All the participants will see this seed text as soon the ParEvo process begins and they are invited to make their first contribution, to be added to that seed text.
+This is the text that was used:

 4. Defining the endpoint